Brian3647/snowboard/examples/tls/README.md

 In this example, the password "1234" is used, but if you want to make a safe server, consider getting one generated with a password generator.

+## WebSockets

+As implemented, websockets also work with TLS.
+You can test it with `websocat` by running `websocat wss://localhost:3000/ws --insecure`. _(`--insecure` is needed to allow self-signed certificates, probably not needed in your production environment)_